-The Company has entered into employment agreements with the CEO and CFO, which contain severance and change in control provisions.
+The Company's employment agreements with the CEO and the CFO contain severance and change in control provisions.
 Severance benefits under the agreements are payable upon a "double-trigger."
-In other words, although the employment agreements provide for accelerated vesting of equity upon a change in control, additional payments under the agreements are only triggered upon both a change in control and termination of employment.
+In other words, although the employment agreements provide for accelerated vesting of equity upon a change in control, additional payments under such agreements are only triggered upon both a change in control and termination of employment without cause.
+The Company's employment agreement with the COO provides for severance payments if he is terminated without cause or if he resigns after a constructive termination.
+The COO's employment agreement does not provide for accelerated vesting of equity upon a change in control.

 The Company provides a level of severance benefits that the Compensation Committee believes is necessary to provide a competitive compensation package to these senior executives.
 Maintaining these arrangements enables the Company to attract and retain senior executives, provide senior executives with a degree of certainty regarding their future employment relationship, and ensure the continued commitment of senior executives in the event of a potential or actual change in control.
 Payments upon a change in control also further align the interests of the executives with those of the stockholders.
-Providing change in control benefits is designed to reduce the reluctance of management to pursue potential change in control transactions that may be in the best interests of the stockholders, and helps ensure stability in the event of a change in control of the Company.
+Providing change in control benefits is designed to reduce the reluctance of management to pursue potential change in control transactions that may be in the best interests of the stockholders and helps ensure stability in the event of a change in control of the Company.